trailofbits/essence/README.md

 If an input module uses variables which also get used internally for essence (like stdio) then we run into the issue that we cannot generate binaries properly anymore.

 Note that since essence extracts functions with their used globals beforehand, it is possible to generate a binary for a function  which does not yield a conflict, while there simultaneously exists functions which do generate conflict.

+### TODO: Write a piece about recursively extractely functions and purity